Kernel configuration

 Low RAM configuration

-Tune kernel/ActivityManager to reduce direct reclaim
+Tune kernel and ActivityManager to reduce direct reclaim

 Direct reclaim happens when a process or the kernel tries to allocate a page of memory (either directly or due to faulting in a new page) and the kernel has used all available free memory.
 This requires the kernel to block the allocation while it frees up a page.
 This in turn often requires disk I/O to flush out a dirty file-backed page or wait for lowmemorykiller to stop a process.
 This can result in extra I/O in any thread, including a UI thread.